What is it about dogs, exactly, that keeps us enamored and enchanted?

 Dogs are the best in the world at what they do.
 Here are a few dogs with jobs who may make us reconsider our career priorities and inspire us to do something more meaningful!

-3. Search and rescue — Dogs see the world through smells, a sense so evolved that they use it to save lives.
+Dogs see the world through smells, a sense so evolved that they use it to save lives.
 Police and rescue teams across the world depend heavily on dog’s innate ability for the smell to drive search and rescue operations.
+Dogs use their unmatched hunting, scenting, and tracking abilities to rescue humans from avalanches, debris piles, fires, waters etc.

 Trakr, the Canadian police dog, was credited with locating the last survivor found beneath the 9/11 rubble.